Dealing with suicidal thoughts

 Look through the information on self-help websites

-There are several support groups listed below.
+There are several support groups available.
 Their websites have information on who you can contact and what you can do to help yourself.
 There are also stories of others who have had similar problems.

 As discussed above, your GP may refer you to the local specialist mental health team.
 The team typically consists of a psychiatrist, a psychologist, a psychiatric nurse, an occupational therapist and a social worker.
 Any or all of these individuals may be involved in your care.
 They sometimes see you in a hospital clinic, or sometimes visit you at your home.
 There is usually a crisis team to offer emergency assessment, support and treatment if your feelings are particularly severe.
 The mental health team may be able to help by: